 “At Clif Bar, the freedom to prioritize our values over short-term gains has been key to our success for more than 25 years,” said Gary Erickson, Clif Bar founder, co-owner and co-chief visionary officer.
 “With this scholarship, we hope to inspire the next generation to prioritize purpose at a pivotal moment in their lives, rather than letting conventional wisdom or financial realities determine which path they take after college.”

-A Clif Bar survey found that financial debt has a considerable affect on whether graduating college students feel they can afford to pursue a career they care about.
+A Clif Bar survey found that financial debt has a considerable effect on whether graduating college students feel they can afford to pursue a career they care about.
 Among the results, 74 percent of respondents – young adults ages 18-34 – said their financial situation has a large impact on taking a job that would make them happy, while 73 percent said the same of a more interesting or rewarding career.
 56 percent of said that debt from their education limits their ability to pursue a job or career they would find fulfilling, identifying student loan debt as the number one source (42 percent) of their fiscal burden, followed by credit card debt and medical bills.

 With these feelings of financial insecurity, 63 percent admitted they felt the need to take the first job offered to pay off their debt and 68 percent said they were “very” or “extremely” likely to take a job that wasn’t fulfilling just to be able to pay off debts quickly.